solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 ```

-To be absolutely clear, **this is not an account you will read from**.
-Instead,
+To be absolutely clear, the **`MessageLog` is not an account you will read from**.
-your program will create an instance of this type using inputs from
+Instead, your program will create an instance of `MessageLog` using inputs from
 instructions, rather than constructing it from data read from an account.
 We
-will cover how to read data from accounts in a later section.
+will cover how to read data from compressed accounts.

 #### Initialize a New Tree